 Registration alone does not guarantee enrollment, nor does registration alone guarantee the right to participate in a class.
 In some cases, students will need to obtain the approval of the instructor or representative of the department that offers a course.
 Please check this website and the registration instructions contained in the Directory of Classes and/or Vergil for all necessary approvals.

-New students may register for classes only after attending an undergraduate Academic Planning Session or Postbac Planning Session.
+New students may register for classes only after completing an undergraduate Academic Planning Session or Postbac Planning Session.
 Students are expected to consult with their advisors for approval of their schedules either prior to, or shortly after, registering for courses.
-Additional details will be covered during the Academic or Postbac Planning Sessions for students matriculating each term.
+Additional details will be covered as part of the Academic or Postbac Planning Sessions for students matriculating each term.

 Process for All Students